About The Centennial Journey

 The Journey

 After making it a goal to see all 400+ parks managed within the National Park System, David visited over 150 parks a year in 2014 and 2015.
 He had visited over 300 National Park units by 2016, the National Park Service’s centennial year.
 David celebrated the centennial by seeing as many parks as possible among both the ~100 unexplored parks and those previously visited, all while maintaining a full-time job.
+By year’s end, his travels covered 146,000 miles to 387 NPS sites in all 50 states.

 With 23 parks left to visit at the centennial’s conclusion, David completed his goal to visit all 417 National Park Service units with his visit to Reconstruction Era National Monument on the weekend of his 47th birthday in December 2017.